wp-plugins/media-element-html5-video-and-audio-player/readme.txt

 3. Use the `[video]` or `[audio]` shortcode in your post or page with the options on the front page.

 == Changelog ==

+= 2.1.7 =
+* Skin selector (default, WMP, TED)
+* Audio height and width
+* Leave off the extension on the src attribute and files will be automatically detected

 = 2.1.4 =
 * Updated to latest MediaElement.js code